-- 5.1 A minimum of five car bays shall be provided onsite; - 5.2 The car park shall be used only by persons directly associated with the development; - 5.3 The car parking and access areas are to comply with the requirements of AS2890.1; - 5.4 Vehicle and pedestrian access points are required to match into existing footpath levels; - 5.5 All new crossovers shall be constructed in accordance with the City's Standard Crossover Specifications; - 5.6 The area 1 metre in width adjacent to the Right of Way that is required to ceded to the widening of the Right of Way shall be sealed drained and graded to match into the level of the existing Right of Way; and - 5.7 Prior to occupancy or use of the development the car parking areas on the subject land shall be sealed, drained, paved and line marked in accordance with the approved plans, completed to the satisfaction of the City and maintained thereafter by the owner(s)/occupier(s);
+- 5.1 A minimum of five car bays shall be provided onsite; - 5.2 The car park shall be used only by persons directly associated with the development; - 5.3 The car parking and access areas are to comply with the requirements of AS2890.1; - 5.4 Vehicle and pedestrian access points are required to match into existing footpath levels; - 5.5 All new crossovers shall be constructed in accordance with the City's Standard Crossover Specifications; - 5.6 The area 1 metre in width adjacent to the Right of Way that is required to ceded to the widening of the Right of Way shall be sealed drained and graded to match into the level of the existing Right of Way; - 5.7 Prior to occupancy or use of the development the car parking areas on the subject land shall be sealed, drained, paved and line marked in accordance with the approved plans, completed to the satisfaction of the City and maintained thereafter by the owner(s)/occupier(s); and - 5.8 A car parking management plan in accordance with the approved plans shall be prepared and is to form part of the application for Building Permit.
+It shall be approved by the City prior to the commencement of the development and is to include details relating to on-going management of the tandem bays.
+The plan is to be implemented and thereafter maintained by the owners/occupiers;